We’ve come to another Memorial Day.

 Freedoms most Americans use to spend today being thankful…for a day off of work, drinking beer, watching sports, and BBQing in the nice weather.
 Not to mention, knowing very little about what today really means.

-I fancy myself a pretty patriotic person.
+I fancy myself a fairly patriotic person.
 I may not agree with most of what our government is about a lot of the time, but that has never affected the way I view the men and women who wear “The Uniform.”
 I spent some time in the military myself.
 This probably adds to my patriotism a bit.

 I hold memories of those four years spent in the Army, very dear to my heart, as well as the people that shared them with me.
-I hold them so dear that I almost feel like sharing them with too many people, especially those who may not understand the military way of life, may sully the very things I love so much.
+I hold them so dear that I almost feel like sharing them with too many people; especially those who may not understand the military way of life, might somehow sully the very things I love so much.
 Then again, maybe they do need to be shared.
 Maybe that’s the only way people will truly understand or appreciate.

 I sat and watched every minute of coverage (as did most Americans) for 3 days straight.
-I don’t think I slept one ounce.
+I don’t think I slept one minute for those 72 hours.
 I also stared at the phone for a long time.
 Waiting for that phone call; “Cruse, bring your butt back to base.
 You’ve been called back.”
 But the call never came.
-Over the next year or so I saw many news stories about soldiers being called back after being out for years, but the phone still never rang for me.
+Over the next year or so I saw story after story, and one news article after the next, about soldiers being called back after being out for years, but the phone still never rang for me.

 My guilt only compounded when I started hearing stories of soldiers I knew and served with that had fallen in battle.
 I fell into a deep depression that lasted for several years.
 Because of that depression I did things (which I will not go into) and said things out of anger that I wish everyday I could take back.
 I couldn’t understand why I wasn’t called back.
 Why was I so special not to have to go to war with the rest of my friends?